PrachiGaikwad1305/Neosoft-dotnet/01/Notes.md

 ## Version Control System
+Version control, also known as source control, is the practice of tracking and managing changes to software code.

+## Version Control System
 - We use VCSs to collaborate as a team of programmars, track changes, do code review and much more...
 - This can be of 2 types
 	- Distributed VCS